liviucotfas/ase-web-and-cloud-applications-security/04 - MVCStore - Models, Repository, Database.md

     ```C#
     public static class SeedData
     {
-        public static void EnsurePopulated(IApplicationBuilder app)
+        public static void EnsurePopulated(WebApplication app)
         {
+            using (var scope = app.Services.CreateScope())
+            {
-            ApplicationDbContext context = app.ApplicationServices.CreateScope().ServiceProvider.GetRequiredService<ApplicationDbContext>();
+                var context = scope.ServiceProvider.GetRequiredService<ApplicationDbContext>();

+                /* Not recommended for production code, but useful during development to automatically create and update the database.
+In production, you should use the command line tools or CI/CD to apply migrations to the database.
                 if (context.Database.GetPendingMigrations().Any())
                 {
                     context.Database.Migrate();
-            }
+                }*/

                 if (!context.Products.Any())
                 {
                     context.Products.AddRange(
                     new Product
                     {
                         Name = "Kayak",
                         Description = "A boat for one person",
                         Category = "Watersports",
                         Price = 275
                     },
                     new Product
                     {
                         Name = "Lifejacket",
                         Description = "Protective and fashionable",
                         Category = "Watersports",
                         Price = 48.95m
                     },
                     new Product
                     {
                         Name = "Soccer Ball",
                         Description = "FIFA-approved size and weight",
                         Category = "Soccer",
                         Price = 19.50m
                     }
                     );

                     context.SaveChanges();
                 }
             }
         }
+    }
     ```

-    >The static `EnsurePopulated` method receives an `IApplicationBuilder `argument, which is the interface used in the `Main` method of the `Program` class to register middleware components to handle HTTP requests.
+    >The static `EnsurePopulated` method receives an `WebApplication `argument, which is the interface used in the `Main` method of the `Program` class to register middleware components to handle HTTP requests.

-    >`IApplicationBuilder` also provides access to the application’s services, including the Entity Framework Core database context service.
+    >`WebApplication` also provides access to the application’s services, including the Entity Framework Core database context service.

-    > The `EnsurePopulated` method obtains a `ApplicationDbContext` object through the `IApplicationBuilder` interface and calls the `Database.Migrate` method if there are any pending migrations, which means that the database will be created and prepared so that it can store `Product` objects.
+    > The `EnsurePopulated` method obtains a `ApplicationDbContext` object through the `WebApplication` interface and calls the `Database.Migrate` method if there are any pending migrations, which means that the database will be created and prepared so that it can store `Product` objects.
 Next, the number of `Product` objects in the database is checked.
 If there are no objects in the database, then the database is populated using a collection of `Product` objects using the `AddRange` method and then written to the database using the `SaveChanges` method.

 15. Call the `EnsurePopulated` in the `Main` method of the `Program` class.